Continuing Education Units

 There is a CEU program application fee of $75.00 for University of Arizona colleagues or $125.00 for outside groups (non-UA) payable at the time of the request.
 If your program is not approved for CEUs, the application fee is refunded.

 You will be notified within two weeks if the program is approved for CEUs.
-We will send you a CEU participant application form along with the approval letter, so your participants can request CEUs.
-There is a $25.00 participant application fee payable when the transcript is requested.
+We will send you a CEU transcript request form along with the approval letter, so your participants can request CEUs.
+There is a $25.00 transcript fee payable when the transcript is requested.

 PARTICIPANT CEU REQUESTS